Ghost-tech-ng/Telegram-Trading-Bot-/README.md

 License
 This project is licensed under the MIT License.
 Contact
-For issues or feature requests, open a GitHub issue or contact the project maintainer at [your contact info].
+For issues or feature requests, open a GitHub issue or contact the project maintainer at [ghosttechng@gmail.com].